astroumd/lmtoy/docs/README_sequoia.md

    beam 0 and 5 were bad.
 There was a brief period where beams 14 and 15 were broken as well.
 But individual inspections are still highly encouraged.
 These can be added to the **comments.txt** file
+   Bad beams either have an overall bad Tsys (plot 2),or have large RMS variations (plot 3 and 4)

 2. The default setting of **dv=** and **dw=** may need adjustment per project.
 It may also depend on any birdies.
 This is really a QA/PI process, though the pipeline logs attempt